The General tab contains the following subtabs.

 The hover color sets the color of linked text and buttons when the cursor hovers over it.

-You can set heading styles that serve as the defaults in the Beaver Builder plugin (including Beaver Themer) and Gutenberg layouts.
+You can set heading styles that serve as the defaults in the Beaver Builder plugin (including Beaver Themer) and WordPress block editor layouts.
 Heading size can be configured responsively, in other words you can have different font sizes for large, medium, and small devices.
 See this article about responsive default heading styles and this article about system fonts.